Arizona Coyotes: Gretzky era (2005–2009)

-Return to the playoffs and first division title (2009–2012)
+Return to the playoffs and division title (2009–2012)

 On September 24, 2009, Dave Tippett took over coaching duties of the Phoenix Coyotes after Wayne Gretzky stepped down hours before.
 In just 61 games, Tippett led the Coyotes to more wins in their 2009–10 regular season (37) than their previous season (36), en route to the first 50-win season in the franchise's NHL history.

 On March 27, 2010, the Coyotes clinched a playoff spot, their first playoff spot since the 2001–02 season, and in the process, reached the 100-point mark for the first time ever as an NHL team, and the first time overall since the 1977–78 (WHA) Jets scored 102 points.
 They finished with 107 points, the highest point total in the franchise's 38-year history.
 This was good enough for fourth overall in the NHL, tying the 1984–85 Jets for the franchise's highest finish as an NHL team.
-They also qualified for the fourth seed in the Western Conference, giving them a home-ice advantage in the first round for the first time since 1985.
+They also qualified for the fourth seed in the Western Conference, giving them a home-ice advantage in the first round for the first time since 1999.

-Their first-round opponent in the 2010 Stanley Cup playoffs was the Detroit Red Wings.
+Their first round opponent in the 2010 Stanley Cup playoffs were the Detroit Red Wings.
 Game 1 of the series was the first NHL playoff game to be played in Gila River Arena.
-However, an injury to Shane Doan sidelined him for most of the series, and the veteran Red Wings defeated the Coyotes in seven games.
+However, an injury to Shane Doan sidelined him for most of the series, and the defending conference champion Red Wings defeated the Coyotes in seven games.

-In the following year, the Coyotes played the Detroit Red Wings for the second straight postseason, in the first round of the 2011 Stanley Cup Playoffs.
-The Coyotes were swept in four games.
+The Coyotes again faced Detroit in the first round of the 2011 playoffs, losing the series in four games.

-On April 7, 2012, the Coyotes defeated the Minnesota Wild with a score of 4–1 to win the Pacific Division title—their first division title as an NHL team (in Winnipeg or Phoenix).
+On April 7, 2012, the Coyotes defeated the Minnesota Wild 4–1 to win the Pacific Division title – their first and only division title as an NHL team (in Winnipeg or Phoenix).
 This gave them the third seed in the West, and with it home-ice advantage in a playoff series for only the third time in franchise history.
 In the first round, they defeated the Chicago Blackhawks in six games, the franchise's first playoff series win since 1987.
 The first five games went to overtime, tying a record when the Montreal Canadiens and Toronto Maple Leafs did it in the 1951 Stanley Cup Final.
 They faced the Nashville Predators in the second round, winning the first two games and the series 4–1.
-However, in the Western Conference finals, the Coyotes fell to the Los Angeles Kings (who eventually went on to win the Cup that year) in game five of a 4–1 series.
+However, in the conference finals, the Coyotes fell to the Los Angeles Kings (who eventually went on to win the Cup that year) in game five of a 4–1 series.